theSSaini/IEEE-Scribbl-exercises/README.md

 **Week 1:**

 1. Fork this repository (keep it public!)
-2. Add HTML/CSS to **index.html**, which serves as your 'home' page
+2. Add HTML/CSS to **index.html**, which serves as your 'home' page.
+(Do NOT create extra HTML files for now, that will be a week 2 assignment)
-3. Do NOT create extra HTML files for now, that will be a week 2 assignment
+3. Host it on Github Pages
 4. Finish before the next weekly meeting and commit your changes, so that you can get review comments!

-To submit: index.html
+To submit: A link to your Forked Github repo

 **Week 2:**